f-lawe/vite-plugin-dts-bundle-generator/README.md

 ## Configuration

 This library handle both single and multiple entrypoints.
-You can use any of the config options provided by [DTS Bundle Generator](https://github.com/timocov/dts-bundle-generator).
+You can use any of the output, libraries and compilation options provided by [DTS Bundle Generator](https://github.com/timocov/dts-bundle-generator).